 The Amphitheatre is Alys Beach’s central gathering spot for concerts and performances.
 A perfectly sculpted lawn slants toward the Gulf and gives an elevated vantage for viewing a range of town events—music, plays, and movies to name a few.
 It’s also a preferred place for children to run free, toss a ball, or just roll down the hill.
 At its north end, a fountain set in smooth Indiana limestone shoots choreographed streams of water into the air, creating a playful place to get wet in the Florida sun.

 Entering from the south, Arboleda Park presents a formal allee of live oak trees with whitewashed trunks that bring a pleasing contrast to the green foliage.
-Venturing within, formality gives way to the vagaries of native sand pine and turkey oak leading to the Park’s namesake—Leda the Mermaid.
+Venturing within, formality gives way to the vagaries of native sand pine and turkey oak leading to the Park’s namesake—Leda the Mermaid by artist Steve Wagner.